auth0/laravel-auth0/README.md

 Next, configure the callback and logout URLs for your application under the "Application URIs" section of the "Settings" page:

 -   **Allowed Callback URLs**: The URL of your application where Auth0 will redirect to during authentication, e.g., `http://localhost:3000/callback`.
--   **Allowed Logout URLs**: The URL of your application where Auth0 will redirect to after user logout, e.g., `http://localhost:3000/login`.
+-   **Allowed Logout URLs**: The URL of your application where Auth0 will redirect to after logout, e.g., `http://localhost:3000/login`.

 Note the **Domain**, **Client ID**, and **Client Secret**.
 These values will be used during configuration later.

 ### Publish SDK configuration

-Use Laravel's CLI to generate an Auth0 configuration file within your project:
+Use Laravels CLI to generate an Auth0 configuration file within your project:

 ```
 php artisan vendor:publish --tag auth0-config